 Master of Fine Arts in Visualization

-The Master of Fine Arts (MFA) in Visualization is a technology infused visual arts oriented degree that complements the existing Master of Science in Visualization by expanding post-graduate opportunities to include university level faculty positions, self-employment as a contemporary artist, and art direction in digital media.
-Students master the use of artistic visual communication and expression through the combined use of digital and analog mediums.
+The MFA in Visualization is a technology infused visual arts oriented degree that complements the existing Master of Science in Visualization by expanding post-graduate opportunities to include university level faculty positions, self-employment as a contemporary artist, and art direction in digital media.
 The curriculum is highly interdisciplinary and encourages development of new technologies and creative applications to create deeper insight and understanding.
 Graduates are equipped with an uncommon balance of artistic insight and technical prowess that sets them apart from their peers.
 The MFA in Visualization is unique in the State of Texas, and one of only a handful of programs of this kind in the United States.

 For detailed information about the Departmental Requirements for the MFA program, please see the Master of Fine Arts in Visualization webpage.